LaunchCodeEducation/liftoff/docs/_sources/modules/career/live-coding.rst.txt

 gather additional requirements to have a strong understanding of the problem.

-This required communication on the interviewee’s behalf.
+This required communication on the interviewee's behalf.
 They went as far as to talk through the given input, and create an output that was verified as correct by the interviewer.